 If the idea of helping businesses manage and maintain critical operations excites you, earning an advanced degree, such as a Master of Business Administration (MBA) in supply chain management, can help you achieve your professional goals.
 MBA graduates also enjoy higher earning potential, as May 2021 data from PayScale shows the average salary with an MBA in supply chain management is approximately $22,000 more than the salary with a bachelor's degree alone.

-What are supply chain management professionals responsible for?
+What do supply chain management professionals do?

 Professionals in supply chain management — generally referred to as logisticians — work within or oversee various systems that move products through all stages of development, from supplier-provided raw materials to manufactured components to finished items for consumers.
 The field of supply chain management is broad and includes a variety of positions, such as buyers, demand planners, cost estimators, and operations analysts.